KyllianHmd/Blackjack/README.txt

 Any strategy can be fed into the .png photo.
 S ...
 Stand
 H ...
 Hit
 Sr ...
-Surrender // NOT HERE
+Surrender
 D ...
-Double Down // NOT HERE
+Double Down
 P ...
 Split // NOT HERE